Warren Brown (cartoonist): Career

-In 2006-07 Brown hosted 'The Weekender' on ABC Network Local Radio, a national radio program broadcasting Saturday nights.
+In 2006 and 2007 Brown hosted The Weekender on ABC Network Local Radio, a national radio program broadcasting Saturday nights.

 From 2006 to 2015 he acted as the overnight MC at Gallipoli on Anzac Day and the pre-service MC at the Australian War Cemetery at Lone Pine.
 In 2010 he was appointed to the National Commission for the Commemoration of the Anzac Centenary, a six-person panel tasked to prepare a report for the Prime Minister as to how Australians envisaged the commemoration of the centenary of the landings at Gallipoli in 2015, and a four-year commemorative program running from 2014 to 2018 marking all conflicts in which Australians have been involved.
 Other commission members, former Prime Ministers Malcolm Fraser and Bob Hawke, National President of the RSL Rear Admiral Ken Doolan, Major Matina Jewell and war-widow and veterans' advocate Kylie Russell.
 In 2012 he was appointed to the Anzac Centenary Task Force committees - 'Commemorative and Ceremonial', and 'Creative'.

 He was appointed official host for The Sydney Invictus Games in 2018 and Master of Ceremonies for the 75th Anniversary of the end of the Second World War at the Australian War Memorial in 2020.

 In 2008 he was selected to be one of the presenters of Top Gear Australia on SBS TV, and continued on in Season 2 (2009).
 He did not follow the program to Channel Nine for its 2010 revamp.

 In 2012 he wrote a biography of Australian adventurer Francis Birtles for Hachette Australia.

-He followed this with Lasseter’s Gold - an account of the ill-fated 1930 expedition to find the mysterious gold reef described by Harold Bell Lasseter.
+He followed this up by writing Lasseter’s Gold - an account of the ill-fated 1930 expedition to find the mysterious gold reef described by Harold Bell Lasseter.

 Brown is a keen motoring enthusiast.
 He owns several vintage vehicles including a 1929 Dennis fire engine.

 Brown was appointed as a Member of the Order of Australia (AM) in the 2023 Australia Day Honours for "significant service to media as a cartoonist, and to military history".

+Oral history

+An oral history interview with Brown, recorded in 1998, is available at the National Library of Australia.